borgbackup/borg/docs/deployment/central-backup-server.rst

 Restrictions
 ------------

-Borg is instructed to restrict clients into their own paths:
+|project_name| is instructed to restrict clients into their own paths:
 ``borg serve --restrict-to-path /home/backup/repos/<client fqdn>``

 The client will be able to access any file or subdirectory inside of ``/home/backup/repos/<client fqdn>``